steqeq/0000/docs/how-to/llm-fine-tuning-optimization/llm-inference-frameworks.rst

 ROCm provides a prebuilt optimized Docker image for validating the performance of LLM inference with vLLM on the MI300X accelerator.
 The Docker image includes ROCm, vLLM, PyTorch, and tuning files in the CSV format.
-For more information, see the guide to
+For more information, see :doc:`/how-to/performance-validation/mi300x/vllm-benchmark`.
-`LLM inference performance validation with vLLM on the AMD Instinct™ MI300X accelerator <https://github.com/ROCm/MAD/blob/develop/benchmark/vllm/README.md>`_ on the ROCm GitHub repository.

 .. _fine-tuning-llms-tgi: